wegue-oss/wegue/README.md

-# ol-vuejs-boilerplate
+# Wegue (WebGIS with OpenLayers and Vue.js)
-[Work-In-Progress] Boilerplate and guide for a Webmapping application with OpenLayers and Vue.js
+Template and re-usable components for webmapping applications with OpenLayers and Vue.js

 ## Build Setup